 By Laurie Atterbury

-We’re currently working on an incredible art project for Walead Beshty.
+In 2014 we worked on an incredible art project for Walead Beshty.
 Here, Hurtwood’s production assistant Laurie Atterbury shares his experience of producing the huge books which accompany this bespoke project.

 Working in tandem with California based photographer and sculptor Walead Beshty we’ve been part of creating one of our largest and most exciting projects ever ‘A partial dissembling of an invention without a future: Helter-skelter and random notes in which the pulleys and cogwheels are lying around at random all over the workbench’ A gigantic title for a gigantic series of books, bound in library buckram with many multi-page throwouts.
 Walead is well known for his ‘Picture Made by My Hand with the Assistance of Light’ series from 2006, drawing comparisons to the photography of Man Ray and László Moholy-Nagy.
 Ultimately destined for LA to make a library to accompany the work.
-We are delighted to have this opportunity to present his work
+We are delighted to have this opportunity to present his work.

 Initially the idea was to print these objects to a scale of 1:1; perfectly feasible for a post-it note, but some of the objects were two or three metres wide, which would have meant printing books at an incredible size.